 There are tablets, and then there’s the iPad.
 Apple may not have been the first to create a tablet computer — that honor remains with Microsoft’s Bill Gates — but Apple has nearly perfected the slate.
 The iPad, a 9.7″ stunner that is faster, sleeker, and easier to use than any other tablet on the market, has improved so drastically in the past six months that it’s unquestioningly the best tablet you can buy today.

 But if Android and Windows RT makers have their way, the lead Apple has may disappear by this time next year.
 Can this fourth-generation iPad stand the test of time?
+If you’re looking for an older model, consider our iPad air vs the iPad 2 review instead.

 The iPad 4 (it’s simply called the iPad.
 This is the fourth generation of the iPad.
 The third generation iPad has since been removed from Apple’s stockpile of units, though it still sells the iPad 2.
 For this review we’ll maintain the name iPad) is nearly identical to its March-release brother.
 It has the same 2048×1536 Retina display IPS panel that is now even brighter and provides a higher level of color correctness.
 You can read our full review of the older iPad here; the iPad 4 shares the same external components and design as the previous generation iPad.